The Fanciest Social Media Job In The World Was Just Posted

 You could truly become Twitter royalty if you're accepted for a gig posted recently by the British Monarchy.

 In the hopes of expanding the internet coverage of the British Royal Family, the monarchy is searching for a new Head of Digital Engagement for Queen Elizabeth II.
-The job pays between £45,000 and £50,000 a year, but you can't put a price on the rollercoaster of emotion you'll take your parents on when you say: "I'm a social media editor...for the Queen of England."
+The job pays roughly $71,000 a year, but you can't put a price on the rollercoaster of emotion you'll take your parents on when you say: "I'm a social media editor...for the Queen of England."

 "The role of Royal Communications is to engage a worldwide audience with the public role and work of The Royal Family," the listing says.
 "Joining this fast paced and dynamic team, your challenge will be to lead on and develop our digital communications strategy, and ensure that we make effective use of a range of digital platforms to support these aims."